Free Risk Assessment Template & Guide: How to Identify and Manage Hazards

 Review Your Assessment Thoroughly and Re-Assess in Future

-If you stay ready, you don’t have to get ready.
-Risk assessments should be a constant process that requires revaluation to see if any new hazards have arisen or if existing ones have changed.
+Risk assessments should be a cyclical process and require consistent revaluation to see if any new hazards have arisen or if existing ones have changed.
 Circumstances change as businesses grow and change; if you are aware of any changes to the business, you should consider conducting an updated risk assessment.
-This could be a change in office layout, the introduction of a new staff member and new types of work being carried out.

 If the work you are carrying is particularly dangerous you might want to consider applying for a Permit-to-Work.

-The best way to fully understand the risk assessment in practice, we strongly recommend you look at our Risk Assessment in Practice course.
+The best way to fully understand the risk assessment in practice, we strongly recommend you look at our IOSH Managing Safely course below.
 Have confidence that your staff can accurately and successfully complete workplace risk assessments to a professional standard by enrolling them in the course below.